kinokasai/prc/doc/sol/adt.md

 #### Compilation

-However, Javascript doesn't have Algebraic Data Types.
+Sadly, Javascript doesn't have Algebraic Data Types.
-Thus, some trick is required.
-Fortunately, this has been the center of some research, as this is know as The Expression problem.
-While we'll not dive into detail here, know that an ADT can be represented using Object-Oriented Programming.
+However, we can simulate them.

 We use a class's static methods to represent the construction of a variant type.
 If a variant type is also a product type, that is it contains variables, the static method will take